agnivade/agnivade.github.io/_posts/2016-04-25-meteor-arraybuffer.md

 DataMan constructor requires a type argument when passed a Buffer
 ```

 This is actually a mistake in the documentation here - <https://github.com/CollectionFS/Meteor-CollectionFS#initiate-the-upload> which says the insert function accepts a Buffer object at the server side.
 It doesn't.
+Issue raised [here](https://github.com/CollectionFS/Meteor-CollectionFS/issues/420).
 It accepts a file object with its data set as a buffer object along with a mime type.

 Here is how to get it done-